outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - identify costs (indicating why its an error, as in what resource is lost)
         - structures that depend on the outputs of their distortion, becoming dependent on their distortion
         - structures that cant develop a function to correct the error (a power source that cant develop a power distribution/delegation function)
+    - organize list of structures required for system optimization & make diagram & generative insight path & query
+      - concepts
+        - anti-complacence structures (checking for new error types that cant be measured with existing tools yet by always building new measurement tools)
         - other structures for optimizing systems
           - anti-complexity
             - apply filters to remove information that is repeated without value added
           - anti-trust
             - apply tests regularly to system components & structures of them, checking it for new variance sources & error types as well as known sources/types
           - anti-dependency
             - apply solutions to optimize system that increase similarity of components in the direction of independence, distributing functionality across components (like cross-training)
           - anti-static
             - add solutions that dont remove possibility of generating other solutions/error types (thereby reducing the variation the system can handle)
+      - functions
+        - apply error types to check a system for known optimizations (error types like 'structures that seem similar but are not')

   - use exclusively ai with known biases & error types so output can be corrected with the associated solution type
     - algorithms that dont have a mechanism to offset/correct biases from data can be used with a correcting function to improve output likelier to be an error type